Model-Guided Synthesis of Inductive Lemmas for FOL with Least Fixpoints: Technical Overview of Inductive Lemma Synthesis

 Once we synthesize a lemma $L$ that satisfies the above constraints, we would want it of course to be a valid lemma, and hence attempt to prove it by proving the PFP formula corresponding to it using $\textit{FO-Reason}(k)$ reasoning.
 If the lemma is provable, then we have found a valid lemma that has some promise towards proving the theorem, and we can add it to the bag of lemmas and repeat checking whether the theorem is now provable.

 However, if the lemma is \emph{not provable}, we would like to move on to another lemma.
-Note that the lemma may in fact be valid but not provable for many reasons (it may require more lemmas proved by induction, or even by FO-valid but require more instantiation, or even be valid but not provable as FO+\textit{lfp} is inherently incomplete).
+Note that the lemma may in fact be valid but not provable for many reasons (it may require more lemmas proved by induction, or even be FO-valid but require more instantiation, or even be valid but not provable by induction as FO+\textit{lfp} is inherently incomplete).
 Instead of simply skipping the lemma and moving to the next, we propose to use the counterexample model obtained that witnesses why the lemma is currently \emph{not provable} in order to guide the synthesis of new lemmas.
 We consider the negation of the PFP corresponding to the lemma, and check for satisfiability.
-Note that since we assumed that the lemma is of the form $\forall \vec{x}.~R(\vec{x}) \Rightarrow \psi(\vec{x})$, where $\psi$ is quantifier free, it's negation can be written as a quantifier free formula for checking satisfiability, and we are guaranteed to get a finite model satisfying it.
+Note that since we assumed that the lemma is of the form $\forall \overline{x}.~R(\overline{x}) \Rightarrow \psi(\overline{x})$, where $\psi$ is quantifier-free, its negation can be written as a quantifier-free formula for checking satisfiability, and we are guaranteed to get a finite model satisfying it.
 We now insist that new lemmas $L'$ that we synthesize should not have a corresponding PFP that is false on this model.

-The above two notions of model based restrictions narrow the space of lemmas that we want to consider.
-Since the models are finite, we can encode the constraints that newly proposed lemmas must satisfy as simple quantifier-free constraints.
-We can then frame the problem of search for new lemmas as a \emph{syntax guided synthesis} {\sc SyGuS}) problem.
-Such {\sc SyGuS} problems can be solved in various ways explored in the literature and implemented by various synthesis tools.